Vidhimaheshwari013/Basics-of-Computer-Science/README.md

 # Von Neumann architecture and harvard architecture
 ![image](https://github.com/user-attachments/assets/35895153-5f68-465c-850b-d781f3aeaf83)
 - The term "von Neumann architecture" has evolved to refer to any stored-program computer in which an instruction fetch and a data operation cannot occur at the same time.

-# How to make a virtual machine ?
-1.make an account on aws.

-2.select ec2 service.

-3.inside ec2 make an instance,

-4.For an instance select an os( operating system),

-5.make an key pair ( the key pair will automatically be downloaded).

-6 while making key pair select ppk type ,

-7.an public ip will be generated,

-8.launch the instance

-9. Install an putty ( search on google how to download putty for (the operating system you have chosen) and download it.

-10. After that open the putty and on ssh option paste the public ip from the instance,

-11.in the aut option select credentials and browse the key pair you have created in instance,

-12. Now to download a web server open putty and type :-sudo apt update, after that type :-sudo apt Install apache2,

-13. to remove the dollar sign type:- sudo su,

-14. after that the next step is to type :-/var/www/html/

-15. enter the above and on the next line type index.html

-16.after that type :-rm index.html

-17.enter the above and type :-vi index.html ( by writing this a new page will appear in which you have to either type html code aur copy paste it from GitHub),

-18.to run the code type :- control+c ,shift+ ,wq and enter